 Dajabón, Dominican Republic.
-People from around the world will come together under the banner of Border of Lights October 4-6, to commemorate the 75th anniversary of the Haitian Massacre, also known as el Corte (The Cut), or El Desalojo (the Eviction), and even the Parsley Massacre.
+People from around the world will come together under the banner of Border of Lights October 4-5, 2013 to peacefully commemorate the 76th anniversary of the Haitian Massacre, also known as el Corte (The Cut), or El Desalojo (the Eviction), and even the Parsley Massacre.
 In 1937, the Dominican dictator, Rafael Trujillo, ordered the slaughter of as many as 20,000 Haitians and Dominicans of Haitian descent in an ethnic cleansing on the Dominican-Haitian border.
-Border of Lights invites artists, activists, students, parents, teachers, and clergy to gather together to honor a tragedy long forgotten in the annals of 20th century genocidal history and unknown to many people by participating in a two-day community project in the border towns of Dajabón and Ouanaminthe.
+Border of Lights invites artists, activists, teachers, students, parents, and clergy to gather together to honor a tragedy long forgotten in the annals of 20th century genocidal history and unknown to many people by participating in a two-day community project in the border towns of Dajabón and Ouanaminthe.

-“Border of Lights supports and encourages strengthening a new understanding of border.
-Not one that is expressed with confrontation or isolation, but rather solidarity and the acknowledgment that for more than three centuries has culturally enriched both sides of the border in the Dominican Republic and Haiti.
-Our diversity, enriches us, strengthens us and does not erase our identity,” says Father Regino Martínez, Director of Solidaridad Fronteriza in Dajabón, DR, who will lead the vigil ceremony at the border.
+“Border of Lights supports and encourages strengthening a new understanding of borders.
+Not one that is expressed and associated with confrontation or isolation, but rather solidarity and the acknowledgment that for more than three centuries has culturally enriched both sides of the border in the Dominican Republic and Haiti.
+Our diversity enriches us, strengthens us, and does not erase our identity,” says Father Regino Martínez, former Director of Solidaridad Fronteriza in Dajabón, DR, who led a candlight vigil at the border last October.

 “These events seek not only to remember the victims of the massacre but also shine a light on ongoing injustices faced by those of Haitian descent in the Dominican Republic,” says Cynthia Carrion, one of the key organizers of the gathering.
-The Border of Lights Collective has created a website (www.bordersoflight.org) to announce activities, host resources, and house an archive of personal stories about the massacre and its legacy.
-It held a commemorative event in New York City August 27, curated by Nehanda Loiseau, in which actors performed a series of monologues conveying the experiences of Dominicans and Haitians affected by the Massacre.
-Border of Lights Collective has also begun a kickstarter campaign to raise the funds needed for the park cleanup and art installations (http://www.kickstarter.com/projects/borderoflights/border-of-lights)
+The Border of Lights Collective has created a website (www.bordersoflight.org) to announce activities, host resources, and house an archive of personal stories about the massacre and its legacy of exclusion.
+Last year, BOL held a commemorative event in New York City August 27, curated by Nehanda Loiseau, in which actors performed a series of monologues conveying the experiences of Dominicans and Haitians affected by the massacre.
+Border of Lights Collective has a Kickstarter campaign to raise the funds needed for the park cleanup and art installations.

 ABOUT BORDER OF LIGHTS

-Members of the Haitian and Dominican diaspora and activists across the country are coming together on the 75th anniversary of the Haitian massacre to commemorate, collaborate, and shed light on current injustices faced by Dominicans of Haitian descent living in the Dominican Republic.
-Activities are planned for October 4-6, 2012.
+Members of the Haitian and Dominican diaspora and activists across the country are coming together on the 76th anniversary of the Haitian Massacre to commemorate, collaborate, and shed light on current injustices faced by Dominicans of Haitian descent living in the Dominican Republic.
+Activities are planned for October 4-5, 2013.
 For more information and to get involved, visit borderoflights.org.